Marinecz/academic-kickstart/content/authors/admin/_index.md

 ---

 <div style="text-align: justify">I am a Ph.D Student in Proteomics at Institute of Physiology CAS within Laboratory of Translational Metabolism in Prague (Czech Republic).</div>
-<div style="text-align: justify">My researchs consists in elucidating the structures of proteins having a biological action on the human body.
+<div style="text-align: justify">My researchs consists in elucidating the chiral structure of proteins having a biological action on the human body.
 Several modifications and degradations on the proteomic sequences can form throughout life.</div>
 <div style="text-align: justify">The first part of my research focuses on the proteomic sequence of human collagen.
 For samples at different ages, L/D amino acid conversions, post-translational and crosslinking modifications were elucidated.</div>